pydata/xarray/doc/quickstart.rst

 Quickstart
 ##########

-Here is a quick overview of what xray's :py:class:`~xray.DataArray` object can do.
-For more details, refer to the relevant sections in the remainder of the documentation.
+Here are some quick examples of what you can do with xray's :py:class:`~xray.DataArray` object.
+Everything is explained in much more detail in the rest of the documentation.

 To begin, import numpy, pandas and xray: